airtai/faststream/docs/docs/en/rabbit/examples/direct.md

         ...
     ```

-The argument `auto_delete=True` in this and subsequent examples is used only to clear the state of *RabbitMQ* after example runs
+The argument `auto_delete=True` in this and subsequent examples is used only to clear the state of *RabbitMQ* after example runs.

 ```python linenums="1"
 {!> docs_src/rabbit/subscription/direct.py !}